 So I started making phone calls, it meant leaving messages on answerphones as most people didn’t have a mobile back then.

-I call again in morning and deal with a number of objections.
+I call again in the morning and deal with a number of objections.

 Still no sale yet!
 Make a further note to follow up.